Characterizing losses in InAs two-dimensional electron gas-based gatemon qubits: Introduction

-We report on the coherent manipulation of InAs 2DEG-based gatemon qubits.
-We tune the qubit frequency over \SI{1.5}{\giga Hz} and show that the qubit undergoes a vacuum Rabi splitting with the readout resonator.
-We drive coherent Rabi oscillations between the ground and first excited states of the qubit and by fitting the decay of these oscillations we find that the characteristic time scale of the decay is $T_2^\mathrm{Rabi}$ of 98 ns.
-We measure the energy relaxation times $T_1$ of gatemon qubits over a wide gate voltage range and find a maximum $T_1 = \SI{102}{\nano s}$, where $T_1$ generally increases with decreasing qubit frequency.
-Finally, we outline in detail future steps which can enhance gatemon $T_1$ times.
+We report on the progress in improving the coherence properties of qubits based on hybrid S-Sm materials.
+The article is organized as follows: In Section II we report on coherent manipulation of InAs 2DEG-based gatemon qubits.
+The observed qubit frequency is tunable over \SI{1.5}{\giga Hz} and the qubit undergoes a vacuum Rabi splitting with the readout resonator.
+Coherent Rabi oscillations are driven between the ground and first excited states of the qubit and by fitting the decay of these oscillations we find that the characteristic time scale of the decay $T_2^\mathrm{Rabi}$ is 97 ns.
+The energy relaxation times $T_1$ of gatemon qubits over a wide gate voltage range are found with a maximum $T_1 = \SI{102}{\nano s}$, where $T_1$ generally increases with decreasing qubit frequency.
+In Section III, a systematic study of the various loss mechanisms in gatemon circuits, such as dielectric loss from two-level systems, and inductive loss, is performed by analyzing quality factors of coplanar waveguide (CPW) resonators.
+We measure a variety of samples with varying Al film thicknesses and find that the highest measured quality factor at low power is \SI{4e4}{}, suggesting that current qubit devices are limited by inductive loss in the superconductor.
+Finally in Section IV, we outline future steps to enhance gatemon $T_1$ times.